What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

 3. Consider Your Audience

-Before CFBRing, think about whether the content aligns with your professional brand.
+Before commenting CFBR, think if the content aligns with your professional brand.
 Supporting controversial or irrelevant content could reflect poorly on you.

 4. Track Your Impact